The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Yoga & Wellness: Hotel Belmar

-Located at the gateway to Monteverde’s cloud forest, Hotel Belmar is a family-owned, sustainable, luxury spa hotel with yoga and wellness centre, as well as a hot tub, garden and terrace.
+Located at the gateway to Monteverde’s cloud forest, Hotel Belmar is a family-owned, sustainable, luxury spa hotel with a yoga and wellness centre, as well as a hot tub, garden and terrace.
 Featuring alpine architecture, rooms offer a bath or shower, outdoor seating area, WiFi and toiletries.
 The onsite Belmar Tap Room & Beer Garden offers a range of refreshing craft beers, while Restaurant Celajes serves some of Costa Rica’s finest regenerative gastronomy.

 • $300+ per night